How Do You Secure Salesforce Data? Shield Encryption, Audit Trails & Compliance Best Practices

 Salesforce offers robust security capabilities—but capabilities and proper configuration are two different things.
 This post will help you understand what's available, what's required, and how to architect a secure, compliant Salesforce environment.

-- Shield Platform Encryption provides field-level protection for sensitive data, though it impacts search functionality and managed package compatibility
+- Shield Platform Encryption — Provides field-level protection for sensitive data, though it impacts search functionality and managed package compatibility

-- Proper audit trail configuration can reduce compliance audit prep time by 40-60%
+- Audit trail efficiency — Proper audit trail configuration can reduce compliance audit prep time by 40–60%

-- Permission set architecture following least-privilege principles is non-negotiable for security-conscious organizations
+- Least-privilege permissions — Permission set architecture following least-privilege principles is non-negotiable for security-conscious organizations

-- Integration security requires dedicated service accounts, OAuth 2.0 authentication, and continuous monitoring
+- Integration security — Requires dedicated service accounts, OAuth 2.0 authentication, and continuous monitoring

 Before diving into Salesforce capabilities, let's map the regulatory requirements your implementation may need to address.